CS222-UIUC/Team0-ImageBot/README.md

 While [there](https://top.gg/bot/1012419466031792188) are [many](https://discord.bots.gg/bots/780570413767983122) other [image](https://discordbotlist.com/bots/assyst) editing [Discord]((https://discord.bots.gg/bots/732654582089515009)) bots on the market, Image Bot is free, open-source, and feature-rich.
 It's easy to deploy and to expand upon.

+Many existing image bots seek to provide highly complex functionality with simple inputs, such as allowing the creation of a fake Donald Trump tweet with a single message.
+This convenience comes at the cost of flexibility, which our bot seeks to address by providing many simple image adjustments that are often overlooked by other bots.

+Additionally, this bot serves as a useful demonstration delivery method for our more complex image transformations, such as the triangulate method.

 ## Available Commands
 All commands are prefixed with `$`.
 Additionally, note that the url argument is optional.
 By default, if no url is provided, then the most recently sent url in the channel is used.
 ### Misc Commands